scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 established, extremely flexible and fits the need or their users.
 We are in no way trying to cover many of the use case covered by projects like sphinx, or Jupyter Book.
-When authors want or need complete control of the output and wide personalisation options, or branding papyri is likely not the project to look at.
+When authors want or need complete control of the output and wide personalisation options, or branding; papyri is likely not the project to look at.
 That is to say single-project websites where appearance, layout, domain is controlled by the author is an explicit non-goal.